Can I Be Fired While On Workers’ Compensation?

 Can you be fired while on workers’ comp in California?
 Yes, but there is a ton of nuance to consider.
 And if you’ve been improperly fired, you may have legal options available to you.

-Keep reading to learn more, or reach out to our firm to speak with an attorney about your situation.
+Keep reading to learn more, or reach out to our firm to speak with an attorney with experience in workers compensation about your situation.

 Can You Be Fired While on Workers Comp?